spread

 For Those Who Have Lost Their Father

-Uranize Editorial Insight: Our user data reveals that people who photograph their spreads and revisit them after one week report significantly higher accuracy assessments.
+URANIZE Editorial Insight: Our user data reveals that people who photograph their spreads and revisit them after one week report significantly higher accuracy assessments.
 Time gives context that the immediate moment cannot provide.
+This is particularly true for grief readings: the initial draw may feel unclear or painful, but returning to it seven days later — when the first emotional charge has settled — often reveals layers that were invisible during the initial reading.
+We strongly recommend photographing this spread before putting the cards away.

 How to Prepare